 Student life has many ups and downs, you meet lots of new people and soon realise just how appalling your cooking ‘skills’ really are.
-But not to worry, here are some ways you can make being a student a walk in the metaphorical park:
+But not to worry, here are some well-being tips for students:

 a) Eat Right, Eat Regularly

 I made the mistake or trying to save money by reducing my weekly grocery shop and as a result became damn near skeletal.
 In other words please do not starve yourself to save money.
 It really isn’t smart, sure you have that extra cash to splurge at the weekends with your friends but what’s the point when you have headaches and grumbling stomachs for the rest of the time?
 Your grades will suffer, in fact, your overall lifestyle will.
 If you do find money is tight see b)